Citizens (NASDAQ:CIZN) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Citizens (NASDAQ:CIZN – Free Report) in a research report report published on Wednesday.
+StockNews.com initiated coverage on shares of Citizens (NASDAQ:CIZN – Free Report) in a research note published on Thursday morning.
 The firm issued a sell rating on the bank’s stock.

 Citizens Price Performance

-Citizens (NASDAQ:CIZN – Get Free Report) last announced its earnings results on Thursday, April 18th.
-The bank reported $0.51 EPS for the quarter.
-The company had revenue of $13.63 million during the quarter.
+Citizens (NASDAQ:CIZN – Get Free Report) last posted its earnings results on Thursday, April 18th.
+The bank reported $0.51 earnings per share (EPS) for the quarter.
+The firm had revenue of $13.63 million for the quarter.
 Citizens had a return on equity of 9.16% and a net margin of 5.28%.

 A hedge fund recently bought a new stake in Citizens stock.
-Commonwealth Equity Services LLC bought a new stake in Citizens Holding (NASDAQ:CIZN – Free Report) in the third quarter, according to its most recent filing with the Securities & Exchange Commission.
-The firm bought 15,999 shares of the bank’s stock, valued at approximately $168,000.
-Commonwealth Equity Services LLC owned 0.29% of Citizens at the end of the most recent quarter.
+Commonwealth Equity Services LLC acquired a new position in Citizens Holding (NASDAQ:CIZN – Free Report) during the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor acquired 15,999 shares of the bank’s stock, valued at approximately $168,000.
+Commonwealth Equity Services LLC owned 0.29% of Citizens as of its most recent filing with the Securities & Exchange Commission.
 Hedge funds and other institutional investors own 9.74% of the company’s stock.

 About Citizens